silkirai1812/SweetSpot/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 =======
 # SweetSpot
-SweetSpot-Delevering Delight At Your Doorstep a cake delivery website project using Angular17
+SweetSpot-Delevering Delight At Your Doorstep a sweet store website project using Angular17
 >>>>>>> origin/main